Do I need a permit from the Planning Department?

 Please contact the Planning and Building Services Department for more information on a particular site.

-RE-STRIPE MY PARKING LOT?
-No permit is needed to restripe a parking lot; however, there are specific stall and aisle width requirements based on the angle of the parking stall, and restriping can’t result in parking that is more than 125% of the minimum required off-street parking.
+Re-Stripe my Parking Lot?
+No permit is needed to restripe a parking lot; however, there are specific stall and aisle width requirements based on the angle of the parking stall that apply, and restriping can’t result in parking that is more than 125% of the minimum required off-street parking nor less than the minimum spaces required for the use(s) on the site.
 Please note that existing landscaping on the site cannot be removed in order to provide more on-site parking spaces without a DR permit through Planning.
-Please see LOC 50.06.002 for more information on parking requirements.
+Please see LOC 50.06.002 in the Municipal Code for more information on parking requirements.

-REMOVE A TREE?
+Remove a Tree?
 Yes.
-All trees greater than six inches in diameter (measured at 4.5 feet above the ground) require a permit for removal.
+All trees six inches in diameter or greater (measured at 4.5 feet above the ground) require a permit for removal.
 For each tree removed under a Type II tree removal permit, a mitigation tree will be required to be planted on the property.
 Please see the Tree Removal Guide for more information on the tree removal process.

-ADD OR REPLACE A HVAC UNIT?
+Add or Replace an HVAC Unit?
 Yes, a Building permit is required for adding or replacing an HVAC or similar unit on the site.
 If the unit is located on the roof, please provide Planning with photos showing the view of the roof and unit from the street level or parking lot.
 If the unit is visible from the street or parking lot, appropriate screening will be required even if it is a replacement unit.
 Screening may also be required for units that are attached to the exterior walls.
-Please see the Mechanical Permit handout for more information.
+Please see the Commercial Mechanical Permit handout for more information.